 Bucket with wash water

 Whether you have already started calving or are still waiting, we hope that these helpful tips and tricks assist you in your success!
-Welcoming new life into your herd and watching your challenging work payoff is extremely rewarding.
+Welcoming a new life into your herd and watching your challenging work payoff is extremely rewarding.
 We wish you the best of luck this year, and we hope that you enjoy watching your herd grow to be happy and healthy!